Step 4: Full View

 Should Engineer A accept the forensic engagement with full disclosure and formal recusal from committee decisions affecting Engineer B, or should he decline the engagement entirely and refer Attorney X to a qualified expert without committee ties to either party?

-Accept With Disclosure and Formal Recusal Board's choice Accept the forensic engagement, fully disclose the committee supervisory relationship to Attorney X, and voluntarily recuse from all committee decisions, evaluations, subcommittee appointments, and agenda items that could affect Engineer B's standing, preserving both roles through structural separation.
+O1 Accept the forensic engagement, fully disclose the committee supervisory relationship to Attorney X, and voluntarily recuse from all committee decisions, evaluations, subcommittee appointments, and agenda items that could affect Engineer B's standing, preserving both roles through structural separation.
+Board's choice

 The Volunteer Standards Role Independence Preservation principle holds that volunteer committee service should not categorically preclude legitimate professional forensic engagements, and that engineers who contribute to standards bodies should not be penalized by being barred from forensic work.
 The Dual Role Appearance of Impropriety Avoidance principle holds that Engineer A's ongoing institutional supervisory authority over Engineer B, including committee assignments, agenda-setting, and subcommittee direction, creates a structural power asymmetry that could chill Engineer B's independent technical contributions and compromise the standards body's public safety mission.
 The Forensic Expert Witness Objectivity obligation requires Engineer A to render opinions based on independent technical analysis rather than allowing the committee relationship to influence forensic conclusions.
 The Opposing Expert Supervisory Authority Conflict Non-Participation Constraint holds that the hierarchical supervisory relationship creates an irresolvable appearance of compromised impartiality that cannot be mitigated by disclosure alone.